Mass spectra of singly heavy baryons in the relativized quark model with heavy-quark dominance: Results and discussions

 \subsection{Reliability of the model}

+Some approximate calculations were adopted in our previous works actually.
+In Refs.~\cite{F502,F503}, the $\tilde{H}^{hyp}_{13}$ and $\tilde{H}^{hyp}_{23}$ terms were ignored in the hyperfine interaction.
+The spin-orbit interaction only contained the $\tilde{H}^{SO}_{12}$ term coming from the light quark pair and a part of the $\tilde{H}^{SO}_{d-Q}$ term contributed jointly by the heavy quark ($Q$) and the light-diquark ($d$) (only including the leading order contribution as the Eq.(33) in Ref.~\cite{Fp002}).
+In Ref.~\cite{F507}, the light-diquark approximation was considered completely, where the hyperfine interaction was represented by the $\tilde{H}^{hyp}_{12}$ and $\tilde{H}^{hyp}_{d-Q}$ terms, and the spin-orbit interaction contained the $\tilde{H}^{SO}_{12}$ and $\tilde{H}^{SO}_{d-Q}$ terms.
+In this work, all of the Hamiltonian terms are obtained without approximation.
+As a result, most of the energy levels of the excited states in this work are shifted, even for some of the $S$-wave radial excited states, compared to those in our previous works.

+Since the parameters used in the present work are given without any uncertainty, they certainly do not result in any uncertainty in the calculated results.
+We here evaluate the deviations of the calculated masses of the 74 baryons from the measured ones as shown in Table~\ref{a8}.
+Most of the deviations are less than 20 MeV.
+And the arithmetic average deviation is less than 10 MeV, which is consistent with the estimation result in Ref.~\cite{F401}.

-In the relativized quark model and under the HQD mechanism, the predicted mass spectra based on the rigorous calculation can reproduce the data nicely on the whole, for all the singly heavy baryon families.
+As is shown in Fig.~\ref{f2} and Table~\ref{a8}, the predicted mass spectra in this work can reproduce the data nicely on the whole, for all the singly heavy baryon families.
 The shell structure of the spectra is clearly shown.
-It implies that this model can successfully describe the singly heavy baryon spectra.
+It implies that this model can successfully describe the singly heavy baryon spectra without approximation.

 The fine structures can be reproduced well, especially for the $\Omega_{c}$ and $\Omega_{b}$ families.
 It shows the rationality of the Hamiltonian based on the two-body interactions of the relativized quark model.